 Danielle Smith was elected as the Member of the Legislative Assembly for Highwood on April 23, 2012.
-She was elected as leader of the Wildrose Party of Alberta on October 17, 2009.
+She served as leader of the Wildrose Party of Alberta from October 17, 2009, to December 17, 2014.

 She previously served on the Special Standing Committee on Members’ Services and the Standing Committee on Alberta’s Economic Future.